3363957186/SEM/README.md

 Please refer to `requirements.txt` for the complete list of dependencies.

 # Installation
-Follow these steps to install the package
+Follow these steps to install the package:
 ```
 conda create --name new_env --file requirements.txt
 conda activate new_env